kristishqau/ASP.NET_Web_API/README.md

 Technologies used:
 - .NET SDK 5.0 (Lates 5.0.102)
 - Entity Framework
-- Microsoft SQL Server 2017 or 2019
+- Microsoft SQL Server 2019
 - Microsoft SQL Server Management Studio 19 (Database Management)
 - Microsoft Visual Studio 2019
-Models of the project can be separated into a diferent project of type Class Library and then be added as reference to the WEB API solution.
-Model’s properties must be enriched with Annotations for validation and documentation purposes.
+Models of the project are separated into a diferent project of type Class Library and then is added as reference to the WEB API solution.
+Model’s properties are enriched with Annotations for validation and documentation purposes.
-Web Api project structure must consist of Controllers, Services and Models with their repective DTOs.
-Each of the Service classes must have their own Interface which will be used with Dependency Injection in the Controller classes.
+Web Api project structure consist of Controllers, Services and Models with their repective DTOs.
+Each of the Service classes have their own Interface which is used with Dependency Injection in the Controller classes.